astronomer/docs/learn/airflow-snowpark.md

 :::caution

-The provider used in this tutorial is currently in beta and subject to change.
-Classes from this provider might be subject to change and will be included in the Snowflake provider in a future release.After this release, this tutorial will be updated.
-The source code of the operators shown is currently available on .
-The example code from this tutorial is also available on [GitHub](https://github.com/astronomer/airflow-snowpark-tutorial).
+The provider used in this tutorial is currently in beta and its contents as well as the decorators used are subject to change.
+After the official release, this tutorial will be updated.

 :::